 Sq'ep: a meeting, gathering

-This year’s theme is “Mathematical Artforms and Indigenous Culture”.
-Mohawk mathematician Dr. Ed Doolittle of First Nations University will join us as a keynote to speak about connections between math and Indigenous music.
+The 2020 Fraser Valley Mathematics Education Sq’ép was held at the UFV Campus in Abbotsford on February 29, 2020.
+The theme was “Mathematical Artforms and Indigenous Culture”.
+Mohawk mathematician Dr. Ed Doolittle of First Nations University joined us as a keynote to speak about connections between math and Indigenous music.

 - Kori Czuy (University of Calgary)